rohit311/customdataTableLWC/README.md

 ## About The Project

 This project creates a custom data table using LWC.
-It is compatible with Lightning eperience.
+It is compatible with Lightning experience.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>